Texas Driving: The Most Important Rules of the Road

 When you get behind the wheel in Texas, you are agreeing to follow all the traffic laws and rules of the road Texas lawmakers have passed.
 Drivers who choose to ignore these traffic laws in Texas and rule not only put themselves at risk but also everyone else on the road.

-Thomas J. Henry Law would like to offer this quick refresher on some of the most important Texas driving rules.
+Thomas J. Henry Law would like to offer this quick refresher on some of the most important driving rules in Texas, USA.
 By making these rules consistent habits, you can help ensure your safety as well as the safety of pedestrians, bicyclists, and other motorists.

-The 11 Most Important Rules About Driving and of the Road
+The 11 Most Important Rules About Driving in Texas and of the Road

 We are all introduced to basic driving safety during driver’s ed.
 Upon passing the driver exam, you demonstrated at least a working understanding of how to drive in Texas.
 Over time, however, it is easy to forget some of the Texas traffic rules you learned in driving school.
 It is also easy to pick up some bad habits.